dtfiedler/permagate-alerts/README.md

 ## Authentication

-[Auth0](https://auth0.com/) is used to authenticate users.
-The [auth0](https://www.npmjs.com/package/auth0) package is used to interact with the Auth0 API.
-The backend service validates tokens from the frontend and parses out the included `email` claim to identify the user (note: we will replace this in the future).
-Auth0 requires the following environment variables:

-- `AUTH0_DOMAIN` - the domain for the Auth0 API
-- `AUTH0_IDENTIFIER` - the `issuer` for the Auth0 API that is included in all JWT
-- `AUTH0_NAMESPACE` - the namespace for the Auth0 API that is included in all JWT, used to identify special claims on the JWT (e.g. `email`)
-- `AUTH0_CLIENT_ID` - the client ID for the Auth0 API
-- `AUTH0_CLIENT_SECRET` - the client secret for the Auth0 API
-- `AUTH0_CALLBACK_URL` - the callback URL for the Auth0 API (e.g. `http://localhost:3000/auth/callback`)
+The service uses magic link authentication.
+Users receive an email with a secure link that allows them to authenticate without passwords.
+The authentication is handled by the service itself using secure tokens.

-## Mailgun
+## AWS SES

-The service uses [Mailgun](https://www.mailgun.com/) to send emails.
+The service uses [AWS SES (Simple Email Service)](https://aws.amazon.com/ses/) to send emails including magic link authentication emails and notifications.
 The following environment variables should be set:

+- `AWS_REGION` - the AWS region for SES
-- `MAILGUN_API_KEY` - the API key for Mailgun
+- `AWS_ACCESS_KEY_ID` - the AWS access key ID
-- `MAILGUN_DOMAIN` - the domain for Mailgun
+- `AWS_SECRET_ACCESS_KEY` - the AWS secret access key
-- `MAILGUN_FROM` - the email address to send from
+- `SES_FROM_EMAIL` - the email address to send from (must be verified in AWS SES)

 ## Database